slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 PrivateKeySecret is the name of a secret created in SLATE which contains the private key for the osg user on the remote cluster.

 Memory, CoresPerNode, and MaxWallTime should be set to the max resource limits available on the remote cluster.
+Memory is per node.

 *Note: For clusters composed of disparate nodes, you want to target the lowest common denominator with these settings*